Far2Deluxe/WhiteBoard_Detection_Project/README.md

 - open main.py and run it, it should show the GUI.

-### 📚 Training codes and Utilie codes are mentioned in notebooks/notebook.ipynb
+### 📚 Training codes and Utilite codes are mentioned in notebooks/notebook.ipynb

 ----------------------------------------------------------------------------------------------------------------------------------------------